-- 2 Frequency may be reduced once every 3 years if the engine has operated less than 2,000 hours since the last source test.
+&lt;sup>2 Frequency may be reduced once every 3 years if the engine has operated less than 2,000 hours since the last source test.
 If the engine has not been operated before the date a source test is due, the source test shall be conducted by the end of 7 consecutive days or 15 cumulative days of resumed operation.
-An owner or operator of the engine shall keep sufficient operating records to demonstrate that it meets the requirements for extension of the source testing deadlines. - (2) An owner or operator of any unit previously not required to conduct an initial source test shall conduct a source test within 12 months from [Date of Adoption]. - (3) An owner or operator shall submit a source test protocol for approval no later than 60 days prior to a scheduled source test date and conduct the source test within 90 days after a written approval of the source test protocol by the Executive Officer is electronically distributed. - (A) An owner or operator of a unit subject to a previously approved source test protocol shall submit a subsequent protocol if the unit has been altered in a manner that requires a permit alteration, if emission limits for the unit have changed since the previous source test, or if requested by the Executive Officer. - (4) An owner or operator shall include in the protocol the name, address and phone number of the unit operator and the South Coast AQMD-approved source testing contractor that will conduct the test(s), the application and permit number(s), a copy of the current valid approved permit, emission limits, a description of the unit(s) to be tested, the test methods and procedures to be used, the number of tests to be conducted and under what loads. - (A) For engines, an owner or operator shall also include in the protocol the required minimum sampling time for the VOC test, based on the analytical detection limit and expected VOC levels.
-A description of the parameters to be measured in accordance with the Inspection & Monitoring (I&M) plan requirements of this rule shall also be included in the protocol. - (5) No later than 30 days prior to conducting a source test, an owner or operator shall notify the Executive Officer of the scheduled source test date.
+An owner or operator of the engine shall keep sufficient operating records to demonstrate that it meets the requirements for extension of the source testing deadlines.

+- in a manner that requires a permit alteration, if emission limits for the unit have changed since the previous source test, or if requested by the Executive Officer. - (B) If the scheduled source test cannot be conducted due to not receiving written approval of the source test protocol by the Executive Officer, the owner or operator shall conduct the source test within 90 days of the postmarked date of the approval. - (4) An owner or operator shall include in the protocol the name, address and phone number of the unit operator and the South Coast AQMD-approved source testing contractor that will conduct the test(s), the application and permit number(s), a copy of the current valid approved permit, emission limits, a description of the unit(s) to be tested, the test methods and procedures to be used, the number of tests to be conducted and under what loads. - (A) For engines, an owner or operator shall also include in the protocol the required minimum sampling time for the VOC test, based on the analytical detection limit and expected VOC levels. and a description of the parameters to be measured in accordance with the Inspection & Monitoring (I&M) plan requirements of this rule shall also be included in the protocol. - (5) No later than 30 days prior to conducting a source test, an owner or operator shall notify the Executive Officer of the scheduled source test date.
 If a scheduled source test is delayed, an owner or operator shall notify the Executive Officer within 24 hours from the time that an owner or operator knew of the delay.
-An owner or operator shall provide at least 7 days prior notice of the rescheduled date of the source test or arrange a rescheduled date with the Executive Officer by mutual agreement.

-(6) An owner or operator shall conduct the source testing using a South Coast AQMD approved contractor under the Laboratory Approval Program (LAP) according to the procedures in Table 3.
+An owner or operator shall provide at least 7 days prior notice of the rescheduled date of the source test or arrange a rescheduled date with the Executive Officer by mutual agreement. - (6) An owner or operator shall conduct the source testing using a South Coast AQMD approved contractor under the Laboratory Approval Program according to the procedures in Table 3.

+TABLE 3

-TABLE 3 SOURCE TESTING METHODS Pollutant Test Methods NOx South Coast AQMD Test Methods 100.1 or 7.1 СО South Coast AQMD Test Methods 100.1 or 10.1, or EPA Test Method 10 CO 2 and O 2 South Coast AQMD Test Methods 3.1 or 100.1 VOC South Coast AQMD Test Methods 25.1 or 25.3, excluding ethane and methane
+SOURCE TESTING METHODS

+Pollutant Test Methods

+NOx South Coast AQMD Test Methods 100.1 or 7.1

+СО South Coast AQMD Test Methods 100.1 or 10.1, or EPA Test Method 10 CO 2 and O 2 South Coast AQMD Test Method 3.1 or 100.1 VOC South Coast AQMD Test Methods 25.1 or 25.3, excluding ethane and methane